darkerego/etherHider/README.md

 - Python Tool to interact with contract and securely store salts in a local database
 - Helper/Wrapper functions to deploy the `destructLaterInitCode`
+- Python tool to deploy the contract factory.